Claire-bot87/biscuitology-client/README.md

 ## Key Learnings

+I learned a lot of CSS for this project.
+And cemented my knowledge there.
+This included:
+- Learning how to optimise my app for mobile using media queries.
+- Improve the UX and the look and feel by adding some transitions.
+- A better understanding and familiarity with Flexbox.

 ## Bugs
-There is one bug in this app which I have not been able to fix yet.
-When you click submit on the biscuit ratings, you have to click twice for the rating to be submitted.
+There are two bugs I want to fix:
+- When you click submit on the biscuit ratings, you have to click twice for the rating to be submitted.
+I believe this is related to the order in which the code is being executed.
+It is using an async function.

+- When adding a new biscuit and choosing the 'type' this should be a drop down, not a text field.

 ## Future Improvements
-In gthe future I would like to add pairings.
-So should which drink would pair well with each biscuit.
+In the future I would like to add pairings.
+This would show which drink would pair well with each biscuit.